Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 ***Are there any public demo servers of Diaspora online that I can try?***

 Yes.
-The following are the official Diaspora demo instances:
+The following are the official Diaspora demo instances, which will be wiped of all content a regular and unpredictable interval:

 [[http://tom.joindiaspora.com]]<br>
 [[http://washington.joindiaspora.com]]<br>